Malik786-git/Learn-TypeScript/README.md

+#Programming with TypeSrcipt

-#configure typescript in our project...
+##configure typescript in our project...
 (recommended setup locally not globally)